hazcod/Gunther/README.md

 Note: This does not install usenet, torrent or other media applications for you.
 [Use something like this installer for that](https://github.com/blindpet/MediaServerInstaller).

+# Features
+- Based on the high performance web server nginx
+- Uses the high performant Webdav protocol for sharing; almost every client supports this
+- No database required
+- Fetches all media directly from CouchPotato/Sickbeard.

 # Installation
 0. Start with a fresh debian installation and be logged in as root.